Capital Gains Tax in India

 Cost of Acquisition [Section 55]

 (i) Goodwill of a business or a trademark or brand name associated with a business or a right to manufacture, produce or process any article or thing, or right to carry on any business, tenancy rights, stage carriage permits and loom hours - In the case of the above capital assets, if the assessee has purchased them from a previous owner, the cost of acquisition means the amount of the purchase price.
-For example, if A purchases a stage carriage permit from B for ` 2 lacs, that will be the cost of acquisition for A.
+For example, if a purchase a stage carriage permit from B for 2 lakh, that will be the cost of acquisition for A.

 (ii) Self-generated assets - There are circumstances where it is not possible to visualize the cost of acquisition.
 For example, suppose a doctor starts his profession.
-With the passage of time, the doctor acquires a lot of reputation.
+Over time, the doctor acquires a lot of reputation.
 He opens a clinic and runs it for 5 years.
-After 5 years he sells the clinic to another doctor for ₹ 10 lacs which includes ₹ 2 lacs for his reputation or goodwill.
+After 5 years he sells the clinic to another doctor for ₹ 10 lakh which includes ₹ 2 lakh for his reputation or goodwill.
 Now a question arises as to how to find out the profit in respect of goodwill.
-It is obvious that the goodwill is self-generated and hence it is difficult to calculate the cost of its acquisition.
+It is obvious that goodwill is self-generated and hence it is difficult to calculate the cost of its acquisition.
 However, it is certainly a capital asset.

 (iii) Other assets - In the following cases, the cost of acquisition shall not be nil, but will be deemed to be the cost for which the previous owner of the property acquired it: